UtsavMakhija/digital-literacy-project/task-2-portfolio/reflection-notes.md

-Set up professional profiles on Kaggle, ResearchGate, and Stack Overflow.
-These platforms help in building a digital presence, learning new skills, and engaging with academic and developer communities.
+Set up professional profiles on Kaggle, ResearchGate, and Stack Overflow to begin building a strong digital presence.
+Each platform serves a different purpose—Kaggle for data science practice and competitions, ResearchGate for exploring academic research and connecting with scholars, and Stack Overflow for solving programming doubts through community discussions.

+These profiles were created with accurate academic details and a professional approach.
+Over time, I plan to actively use these platforms to improve my technical skills, participate in discussions, explore research opportunities, and build a portfolio that will be useful for internships and future career opportunities.